Athemis/gen_nginx_bl/README.md

    4. Execute `./gen_nginx_bl.py` as root and check the console output for error messages.

    5. Check the generated blacklist file found under `NGINX_CONF_DIR/NGINX_DROP_CONF`.
-It should contain entrys in the form of
+It should contain entries in the form of

       `deny 103.10.188.0/22;`